Encyclopedia Brown: Legacy

 The Encyclopedia Brown books have experienced some enduring popularity.
+They have also inspired other mystery series, such as Seymour Simon's Einstein Anderson mystery series published in the 1980's.

 In 1976, the Mystery Writers of America honored Sobol and his Encyclopedia Brown series with a special Edgar Award.

 Educators have used Encyclopedia Brown in classrooms to instruct students in skills such as writing reports.
 In 1986, the Society for Visual Education, Inc. published a filmstrip series with accompanying audio cassette tapes and workbooks for elementary and middle schools' use.
 Four Encyclopedia Brown stories were utilized: "The Case of the Missing Statue", "The Case of the Happy Nephew", "The Case of the Kidnapped Pigs", and "The Case of the Marble Shooter".
 According to WorldCat's library catalog listing, "As super-sleuth Encyclopedia Brown solves four mysteries, he shows students how he fills out his reports, including selecting a topic, gathering information, taking notes, making an outline, and revising and editing."

 Adaptations

 Comic strip

 From December 3, 1978, to September 20, 1980, Encyclopedia Brown was a daily and Sunday comic strip syndicated by Universal Press Syndicate.
 The artwork was done by Frank Bolle, and Donald J. Sobol was credited as the writer.
 When the strips were collected into books in the mid-1980s, the strip was credited to Elliot Caplin, based on Sobol's characters.
 The strips adapted Sobol stories, both ones that had originally been Encyclopedia Brown tales and ones that had been part of Sobol's syndicated Two-Minute Mysteries features.